bixb922/crank-organ/doc-software/README.md

 Average compression for my 300+ MIDI files is to 40% of the original size, considering that the allocation unit of the flash is blocks of 4096 bytes.

-There is an additional feature of compress_midi.py: it leaves a file named ```setlist_stored.json```in the compressed file folder.
+There is an additional feature of compress_midi.py: it leaves a file named ```setlist_2.json```in the compressed file folder.
 This can be uploaded together with the MIDI files (with the same upload in file manager).
-Then recall the stored playlist in the Play page and you will have a setlist of the last 2 weeks of modifications.
+Then recall the stored playlist in the Play page and you will have a number 2 setlist of the last 2 weeks of modifications.
 This allows to check and play recent tunes.

 ## SD card